petri-labs/warmage/docs/basics/gas.md

 transactions if there is at least one single validator that is willing to include transactions with `0` gas price in their blocks proposed.

-For this same reason, in Merlion it is possible to send transactions with `0` fees for transaction types other than the ones defined by the `evm` module.
+For this same reason, in Warmage it is possible to send transactions with `0` fees for transaction types other than the ones defined by the `evm` module.
 EVM module transactions cannot have `0` fees as gas is required inherently by the EVM.
-This check is done by the EVM transactions stateless validation (i.e. `ValidateBasic`) function as well as on the custom `AnteHandler` defined by Merlion.
+This check is done by the EVM transactions stateless validation (i.e. `ValidateBasic`) function as well as on the custom `AnteHandler` defined by Warmage.

 ## Gas estimation